 Counsel From an Attorney

 The UPAA also states the party signing the prenuptial agreement must have at least seven days between receiving the document and signing it, to give him or her adequate time to receive independent legal counsel.
-The signing party may take the prenup to a family law attorney for review.
+The signing party may take the prenup to an Orange County family lawyer for review.
 It is within the party’s right to have an attorney review the agreement before signing.

 The law gives the party the right to an attorney separate from the other spouse’s legal representation, with one exception.
 The party waives the right to a separate legal review if he or she received (in writing) full information on the terms of the agreement and signed a document confirming the receipt of this information and expressly waiving the right to an attorney.
 Even after signing, terms regarding alimony in a prenup may not be enforceable if the signing spouse did not hire an independent lawyer to review the contract.